|

 pulldown.
 Click Export.

-Note: The ONUMA Planning System™* allows users to
+Note: The ONUMA System™* allows users to export all

-export all the data for the building or only specific data points (see
+the data for the building or only specific data points (see image on

-already has a project opened.
+project opened.
 Click on the button Export.
-The Exporter
+The Exporter pop up window

-pop up window will now display.
-From here, follow same instructions as
+will now display.
+From here, follow same instructions as Method 1.

 objects.

-All spaces created in ONUMA Planning System™ can be
+All spaces created in ONUMA System™ can be output as

 There are 3 ways to add spaces